 Who can enter the awards?

+To make your nomination or entry, all you have to do is write a short description of the project accompanied by a citation.
 These services can be delivered in hospitals, or a primary care, community or residential setting.

 What are the judges looking for?